Conservation & Access at

 The deer management programme here is very important to the livelihoods of local people and our employees and the welfare of the deer herd, so we would ask you to respect the guidance we offer.
 Walking needs to be fitted into the estate business programme and has to be managed.
 Please download a copy of our

 The estate is subject to ever increasing access which is affecting wildlife operations and business through out the year.
 We would ask you to cooperate with the estate to mitigate these adverse environmental impacts.
 A sensible balance is needed if the uplands here are to remain sustainable.
 90 % of the estate is uplands/highlands, which supports ground nesting birds, ( ptarmigan, a few grouse, dotterel and plover, a few raptors) as well as other wildlife, especially our deer herd and its welfare.

-The Wildlife legislation and the Access Code places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during the breeding season, as well as deer management activity in the autumn.
+Wildlife Legislation and the Access Code places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during their breeding seasons, as well as deer management activity in the autumn.

-Such Policy being encouraged by P&K Council and by SNH ( through its access code)
+Such Policy is being encouraged by P&K Council and by SNH ( through its access code)

-When access is available throughout most of the year please work to the following guidelines:
+Access is available throughout most of the rest of the year please work to the following guidelines:

 - Follow the recognised route in a clockwise direction from Invervar, up the track, over the bridge, to the way marks which are signed westward to Carn Gorm.
 Follow the signs and the green and orange way marks.
 Walk up the east side of the ridge to the peak.

 - Stay on the ridges and do not come down into the corries.
 Walk quietly - Avoid disturbing deer and birds.